 The `ankh for H.I(watu) "life, and the nfr for T.A(bu) "good", are simplified at Gubla.

-NB There is another possible explanation.
-James Hoch noted that Old Kingdom hieratic cursive forms were being used in the Gubla texts.
+Kingdom hieratic cursive forms were being used in the Gubla texts.

 [2] [WS Proto-consonantary]

-Before 1800 BCE the consonantal alphabet developed out of the syllabary, adopting both forms, pictorial and linear.
+Before 1800 BCE the consonantal alphabet developed out of the syllabary,

-Thus far, only pictorial forms of the proto-alphabet have been discovered in the archaeological record, but the more linear alphabet existed from the beginning
+Thus far, only pictorial forms of the proto-alphabet have been discovered in the archaeological record, but the more linear alphabet existed from the beginning.>

 Evidence for an original stylized version of the characters is lacking.